LornaGrace/multibrowse/README.md

 ### Steps :

 1. Add jquery to your web page
-2. Link to the script
+2. Link to the script multibrowse.min.js (note : the index.html file is here only for testing and is not required)
 3. Add the class “multibrowse” to your form
 4. Wrap the file input into a div of class “mb_wrapper”
 5. Add the class of “mb_submit” to your submit buton